thefotios/eslint/docs/rules/constructor-super.md

 ## When Not to Use It

-If you don't want to be notified about invalid/missing `super()` callings in constructors, you can safely disable this rule.
+If you don't want to be notified about invalid/missing `super()` callings in constructors, you can safely keep this rule disabled.